BjornFJohansson/ypkpathway/README.md

 Where pth6.txt is a text file containing DNA sequences in FASTA or Genbank format to be assembled as described in the [manual](https://github.com/BjornFJohansson/ypkpathway/blob/master/docs/manual.pdf).

-The ypkpathway_cli command above creates a folder with a series of IPython notebooks describing the assembly process simulated with pydna.
+The ypkpathway_cli command above creates a folder with a series of Jupyter notebooks describing the assembly process simulated with pydna.
 Help is available by the -h option:

     bjorn@bjorn-UL30A:/$ ypkpathway -h